 TGbf Editor: Modify P153.59-53 in D2.1 as follows:

-Threshold-based reporting phase shall include a CSI variation reporting sub-phase and may additionally include a measurement reporting sub-phase.
-Only the sensing responders that report their CSI variation value greater than or equal to the CSI variation threshold assigned to them participate in the measurement reporting sub-phase.
+Threshold-based reporting phase shall include a CSI variation reporting subphase(#3537) and may additionally include a measurement reporting subphase(#3537).
+Only the sensing responders that report their CSI variation value greater than or equal to the CSI variation threshold assigned to them participate in the measurement reporting subphase(#3537).

 TGbf Editor: Modify P154.25-34 in D2.1 as follows:

-If the CSI Variation Threshold field in the Sensing Measurement Request frame sent by the sensing initiator is set to a value between 0 and 10, and the Status Code field in the corresponding Sensing Measurement Response frame sent by the sensing responder is set to SUCCESS, the sensing initiator shall send a Sensing Threshold-based Reporting Trigger frame in the CSI variation reporting sub-phase to the sensing responder(s) that supports threshold-based reporting to obtain a CSI variation feedback value(s).
+If the CSI Variation Threshold field in the Sensing Measurement Request frame sent by the sensing initiator is set to a value between 0 and 10, and the Status Code field in the corresponding Sensing Measurement Response frame sent by the sensing responder is set to SUCCESS, the sensing initiator shall send a Sensing Threshold-based Reporting Trigger frame in the CSI variation reporting subphase(#3537) to the sensing responder(s) that supports threshold-based reporting to obtain a CSI variation feedback value(s).
 The sensing responder that supports threshold-based reporting shall send a Sensing CSI Variation Feedback frame containing the CSI variation feedback value a SIFS after receiving Sensing Threshold-based Reporting Trigger frame in the assigned RU.

 TGbf Editor: Modify P154.36-41 in D2.1 as follows:

-In the measurement reporting sub-phase, for all sensing responders for which the reported CSI variation
+In the measurement reporting subphase(#3537), for all sensing responders for which the reported CSI variation

 feedback value was greater than or equal to the CSI variation threshold, the sensing initiator should transmit